Sarah Milner Smith: Widowhood and death

 Smith operated a boardinghouse, Big Thompson House, in Loveland which was owned by the railroad that had recently come to he area, but she had a hard time making enough to support her family and was concerned by the rough manner of her railroad employee boarders.
 Smith passed the teacher's examination, which had become a requirement for teachers, and taught one term.
 She lost her position because she was not considered "stylish enough", and some people, including former students, protested the action with the school board.

 She purchase a homestead using her husband's veteran benefits which was operated as a dairy farm and later as a ranch (Note: Eugene Smiths obituary says that she homesteaded a ranch, and Kenneth Jessen of the Loveland Reporter-Herald said that she bought a dairy farm.) at Buckhorn Creek, near Masonville and her brother Ben's ranch.
 Her sons Edward and Eugene worked on their mother's and neighbors ranches.
-They later established ranches in the area.
+Eugene later established his own ranch in the area and Edward ran and later inherited Sarah's ranch.
 Smith and her sons contributed to the growth of the Buckhorn Creek area, including the establishment of the Masonville Community Church, where she sometimes served as a children's Sunday school teacher, under the guidance of the First Presbyterian Church of Fort Collins.
 In 1880, it was reported "to be in extremely backward condition" and was subject to mountain lions, rattlesnakes, and flooding of Buckhorn Creek.
 Smith and her children were one of six families to operate a ranch on the stock range.
 The Union ditch was built to irrigate the land.

 She taught at the Masonville School in 1877 and three terms at the old Washington School in Loveland beginning in 1885.

-Smith died on January 2, 1939 in Masonville, Colorado at the family home she built, now owned by her oldest son Edward.
+Smith died on January 2, 1939 in Masonville, Colorado at the family home she built, and then owned by her oldest son Edward.

 Legacy

 The Sarah Milner Elementary School was named after her.

 The Namaqua chapter of the Daughters of the American Revolution dedicated a memorial tablet at the front entrance of the Loveland High School in honor of her.
 Milner Smith and many of her former students, who were also Loveland pioneers were at the dedication in 1928.
 All of her living students from her first term were present.
 She received the recognition because her students became "conspicuous leaders in the political, educational, and business life of Northern Colorado"—and because of her contributions to the growth of the Buckhorn area.

 She was the great-grandmother of trial lawyer Gerry Spence (born 1929).
 Her grandson Joseph Smith worked as a sled technician is support of the Apollo space program.
-Her great granddaughter worked during World War II as a blue print drafter for aircraft production.
+Her granddaughter, Barbara Smith, worked during World War II as a blue print drafter for aircraft production in San Diego and later was active in local politics and social programs.